Ox6A/Strawberry-Discord-Integration/README.rst

 Installation
 -----
+- Create a new application in the Discord Developer portal, and add your Discord Application ID in the .env file.
+I would suggest adding the Strawberry logo as an app icon.
 .. code:: sh

   git clone https://github.com/Ox6A/Strawberry-Discord-Integration.git
   cd Strawberry-Discord-Integration
   cargo build
-  vim .env // Create a new application in the Discord Developer portal, and add your Discord Application ID in the .env file.
-I would suggest adding the Strawberry logo as an app icon.
-  ./target/debug/strawberry_rpc
+  vim .env // Add your ID here ./target/debug/strawberry_rpc